jdob/ocp-onboard/index.rst

 basic commands that can be run to understand all of its pieces and how to interact with it.

-:doc:`development` - If you're just beginning to port an application to be run on containers, or beginning new development, the development guide can provide more information on how to use OpenShift in an active development environment.
+:doc:`integration` - If you're just beginning to port an application to be run on containers, or beginning new development, the integration guide can provide more information on how to use OpenShift in an active development environment.